1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 What makes Canada's bank dividends so safe?

-- 2020 EPS payout ratio consensus: 59% vs 50% safe for this industry
+- 2020 EPS payout ratio consensus: 59% vs. 50% safe for this industry

-- Debt/Capital: 6% vs 50% safe
+- Debt/Capital: 6% vs. 50% safe

 - S&P Credit Rating: A+ stable outlook (0.6% 30-year bankruptcy risk)